Most of the Xennials’ subculture has vanished — but not all of it.

 While most of what used to be our culture has vanished, I think that one characteristic remains: Xennials still frown upon douchebaggery, that type of megalomania that seems so prominent in today’s me-culture.

-When meeting people who make a habit of bringing attention to their heritage, status, careers, achievements, hardships, special interests, persuasions, or talents, I can’t imagine them as potential friends.
+When meeting people who brag about their heritage, status, careers, achievements, hardships, special interests, persuasions, or talents, I can’t imagine them as potential friends.
 Like, “Ross, spare us that lecture on palaeontology, please.”

 Your qualities are defined not by how you self-identify but by how you behave towards your friends.
 Anyone is welcome to stop by and hang out; just don’t put on airs.